► Driving range of 239 miles for e+ version

 Mk2 Nissan Leaf: driving range

-As with all EVs, you must be realistic about how far you’re likely to want to drive on a single charge, but the upgrade would appear to make the latest Leaf a much more viable EV for many people.
+As with all EVs with fairly small batteries, you must be realistic about how far you can expect to go on a single charge, and factor in stops for battery top-ups on longer journeys.
+That said, the extra range of the second-generation Leaf makes it a much more viable EV for many people.

 How close you’ll get to the standard car’s 168-mile claim depends entirely on how and where you drive it.
 Give it a kicking and the range will descend very quickly; take a more measured approach, make the most of the Leaf’s various eco-assistance systems and you’ll rarely experience much range anxiety.